Diabetic Neuropathy Stages, Types, & Symptoms

-Because our nerves are many and varied, nerve damage from diabetic neuropathy can lead to several distinct symptoms and affect various parts of the body.
-While numbness and pain in the extremities, especially in the feet, are among the most common symptoms of diabetic neuropathy, several other symptoms can occur.
+Because our nerves are many and varied, nerve damage from diabetic neuropathy can lead to several distinct symptoms and affect various parts of the body (type of diabetic neuropathy).
+While numbness and pain in the extremities, especially in the feet, are among the most common diabetic neuropathy symptoms, several other symptoms can occur.

-To help you better understand diabetic neuropathy, specialist Dr. Michael Lalezarian and the diabetic neuropathy team at ProVascularMD explain the common types of diabetic neuropathy, the many different symptoms of diabetic neuropathy and why they occur, and the stages of diabetic neuropathy.
+To help you better understand diabetic neuropathy, specialist Dr. Michael Lalezarian and the diabetic neuropathy team at ProVascularMD explain the common types of diabetic neuropathy, the many different diabetic neuropathy symptoms and why they occur, and the stages of diabetic neuropathy.

 If you’re ready to see a specialist, we are accepting new diabetic neuropathy patients at ProVascularMD in the greater Los Angeles area.